 Behavioral, neurochemical and pharmaco-EEG profiles of the psychedelic drug 4-bromo-2, 5-dimethoxyphenethylamine (2C-B) in rats

-This experimental study investigates the behavioral, neurochemical, and EEG profiles 2C-B in rats.
-2C-B demonstrates biphasic effects on locomotion, initially inhibitory and then excitatory, contrasting with amphetamine which induces solely hyperlocomotion.
+This rat study investigates the behavioral, neurochemical, and EEG profiles 2C-B. 2C-B demonstrates biphasic effects on locomotion, initially inhibitory and then excitatory, contrasting with amphetamine which induces solely hyperlocomotion.
 Both compounds disrupt prepulse inhibition (PPI) of the startle reaction, albeit with different effects on acoustic startle response (ASR).
 In the nucleus accumbens (NAc), 2C-B increases dopamine levels but decreases 3,4-dihydroxyphenylacetic acid (DOPAC), suggesting potential psychotomimetic and addictive properties.
 EEG analyses reveal that low doses of 2C-B reduce power spectra and coherence, whereas high doses show biphasic effects on EEG power and coherence.

 Authors